Executive Policy Manual

 • Alter or attempt to alter the evidence provided to or received by investigative or disciplinary processes.

-False Statements
+17.6 False Statements

 Making a materially false statement in bad faith during any proceeding or process under this policy.
-No complaint is considered false solely because it cannot be corroborated.

-Violation of Discrimination Law
+17.7 Violation of Discrimination Law

 Any action that would be a violation of any state of Washington or federal discrimination law is also a violation of this policy.

-19.1 Definition of Consent
+19.0 Definition of Consent

-For purposes of EP15.B, consent to any sexual activity must be clear, knowing, and voluntary.
+For purposes of Part 15.B, consent to any sexual activity must be clear, knowing, and voluntary.
 Anything less is equivalent to a “no.” Clear, knowing, and voluntary consent to sexual activity requires that, at the time of the act, and throughout the sexual contact, all parties actively express words or conduct that a reasonable person would conclude demonstrates clear permission regarding willingness to engage in sexual activity and the conditions of such activity.
 Consent is active; silence or passivity is not consent.
 Even if words or conduct alone seem to imply consent, sexual activity is nonconsensual when:

 • Force or coercion is threatened or used to procure compliance with the sexual activity.